ionic-team/ionic-framework/angular/BREAKING.md

 ### Markup Changed

-The option component should not be written as a `button` with an `ion-button` directive anymore.
-It should be written as an `ion-item-option`.
-This will render a native button element inside of it.
+The option component should now be written as an `ion-item-option`.
+Previously it was written as a `button` with an `ion-button` directive.
+The `ion-item-option` element will render a native button element inside of it.

 **Old Usage Example:**